nickli1215/Machine-learning-projects/README.md

 # ML-for-fun
-This repo has all of my machine learning side projects.
+This repo has my machine learning projects